krishnateja95/Neural_Architecture_Search_Benchmark_Collection/README.md

 # Citation

-If you find our papers and the repository useful, please consider citing it:
+If you find our papers and the repository useful, please consider citing the following papers:
 ```
 @article{chitty2022neural,
   title={Neural architecture search survey: A hardware perspective},